Euro zone February prices fall less than expected, unemployment down

 The ECB wants to keep inflation below, but close to 2 percent over the medium term.
 To drive it back up, it will start printing money later this month to buy euro zone government bonds, a policy known as 'quantitative easing'.

-The euro zone's central bank plans to spend 60 billion euros ($67.2 billion) a month on the program.
+The euro zone's central bank plans to spend 60 billion euros (44 billion pounds) a month on the programme.
 By September next year, more than 1 trillion euros will have been created under the plan, seen as the ECB's last option for reviving growth and warding off deflation.

 (Additional reporting by Paul Carrel in Berlin; Editing by Philip Blenkinsop and Catherine Evans)